The History and Sociology of Welfare Work

 The Relations of Welfare Work and The Welfare State’s Normality

 The welfare professions play a vital role in the operationalization of social security in the welfare state and in the welfare state’s general economic approach.
 Fundamentally, a welfare state intervenes in social life, actively trying to prevent or address social problems by promoting the development of healthy and able citizens, and functional social relations in families and society.
 Accordingly, welfare work, through relations to the citizen, seeks to create practical sensible individuals, whom the state expects to use the knowledge provided by welfare professionals.
-Thus, the research group investigates the social relations of welfare work, and the social and cultural categories for appropriate behavior and conduct that is intertwined with the social rights of the welfare state and thus the normality that welfare work, marked and unmarked, help in gatekeeping.
+Thus, the research group investigates the social relations of welfare work, and the social and cultural categories for appropriate behaviour and conduct that is intertwined with the social rights of the welfare state and thus the normality that welfare work, marked and unmarked, help in gatekeeping.

 Welfare Work’s Conditions and Effects